Vega Equity is now Xumane

 • Resale Restrictions: These restrictions might limit your ability to sell the shares obtained through exercising your options.
 Common restrictions include a lock-up period after an IPO or pre-IPO restrictions.
 Understand when you can sell your shares and any associated conditions.

 • Tax Implications: Understand the tax implications of exercising your options.
-This sometimes might be explicitly mentioned other than the fact that you would have to pay the relevant tax.
+This might be explicitly mentioned, other than the fact that you would have to pay the relevant tax.
 Gaining an understanding of this will help in the future.

 • Company Policies: Your grant letter might refer to the company's stock option plan or other policies.
 Ensure you have access to these documents and review them to understand your rights and obligations.
-Ask your HR in case there is any other documentation needed.
+Ask your HR if there is any other documentation needed.

 • Change of Control Provisions: Check if there are any provisions related to what happens to your options in case of a merger, acquisition, or other significant corporate events.